 Note that in a P2P loan, individuals are usually not lending money to your business.
 Instead, they lend money to the entrepreneur (personally), who then invests the funds into the business.
 Your personal credit matters since this loan is a personal loan.
 Learn more about peer-to-peer lending for startups.

-Most small businesses encounter financial problems because their commercial clients ask for payment terms.
+Most small businesses get into cash flow problems because their commercial clients ask for payment terms.
 As a small business, you have to give them 30 to 60 days to pay an invoice.
 Otherwise, you could lose the client.
-The problem is that most small businesses cannot afford to wait up to eight weeks to get paid.
+The problem is that most small businesses don’t have an adequate emergency cash reserve and cannot afford to wait up to eight weeks to get paid.

 You can improve your cash flow and get paid sooner by factoring invoices.
 Factoring allows you to finance slow-paying invoices, which provides your company with immediate working capital.
 You can use these funds to operate the business and get new clients.
 Transactions settle once your client pays their invoice in full.

 The advantage of factoring is that it allows you to finance your business by leveraging the commercial credit of your clients.
 This method is a great option for small businesses with a strong roster of clients.

 Purchase order financing is a specialized product that can help product re-sellers with their supplier costs.
 It works only in transactions where the company buys and resells finished goods at a markup.
 The finance company handles the supplier payment, enabling you to fulfill the order and book the revenues.

 This solution works well for small companies that have sold their products a few times and need funds to manage larger orders.
 To qualify for purchase order financing, you need to have an order from a large creditworthy company and be able to show that you can manage the order.

 Source #9: Leasing